muzishen/muzishen.github.io/_pages/about.md

 <li> 2021/09: My led student the 1st price on 2 tracks in College Professional Algorithm Challenge.
 <li> 2021/08: We won the 2nd price in ehualu2021 Image Caption Challenge.
 <li> 2021/06: One paper was accepted by IEEE T-ITS.
 <li> 2021/06: We won the 3rd price in the  Semantic Segmentation of 'TianChi' Challenge.
+Thanks to my teammate Xin He (Huawei Technologies Co., Ltd)!

 <hr>